Table of Contents

 Bahera botanical name is Terminalia Bellirica, some other common names are Belleric MyroBalan, Bibhitaki, bastard myrobalan, baheda, beleric, aksa and balela.
 The herb is indigenous to India, it is mostly found throughout the county except in the dry regions of Western India.
 It is more commonly found in mixed deciduous forests.

-The word Belleric is taken from the scientific name which distinguishes this myrobalan from the other, chebulic MyroBalan.
+The word Belleric is taken from the scientific name that distinguishes this myrobalan from the other, chebulic MyroBalan.
 The dried fruits of the tree constitute the drug bahera and the trade name bahera is based on the Indian name of the tree.

 Terminalia Bellirica is a large tree often with buttresses, it has large-longish leaves clustered near the ends of branches, small pale green foul-smelling flowers, and egg-shaped, long brownish fruits densely covered with hair.